connormason/cloup/FORK_CHANGELOG.md

     hexadecimal or any other integer base supported by the builtin `int` function)
   - `as_str` can be set to `True` to run integer validation, but pass that integer as provided to the parameter as a string to the command callable
+- `JSON` (and `JSONString`/`JSONPath`) parameter type added, which expects valid JSON and returns the parsed JSON.
+The type can be configured to allow JSON as a raw string provided to the parameter, or a path to a JSON file with the `str_ok` and `path_ok` kwargs respectively. `JSONString` and `JSONPath` are just aliases to the `JSON` type with these kwargs set by default to their respective values